-School principals may also be required to provide information on staff and students for COVID-19 contact tracing and report daily as instructed on the GO Secure portal.
+School principals may also be required to provide information on staff and students for COVID-19 contact tracing.

 Refer to the COVID-19 Reference Document for Symptoms (PDF) on Ontario's COVID-19 website as well as Local public health units.